mlandacoding/XMBemulator/README.md

 Coming soon: ROM previews when a ROM is highlighted, support for

-Note: I took inspiration from RetroArchs XMB theme, I don't own their assets, I just wanted to make my own lightweight launcher :)
+Note: I took inspiration from RetroArchs XMB theme, I don't own their assets, I just wanted to make my own lightweight launcher :) retroarch kept breaking on ps2 games so i decided to make this